Consult the medication dictionary to quickly obtain detailed information

 Here are a few tips to help you find what you are looking for:

-If you must take an antibiotic to treat Lyme disease, your pharmacist will inform you of the dosage, duration of treatment, side effects and possible interactions, and the precautions to be taken.
+If you must take an antibiotic to treat Lyme disease, your pharmacist will inform you of the dosage, duration of treatment, possible side effects and interactions, and the precautions to be taken.

-If ever you notice that a tick has latched on to your skin, do not kill it by crushing it.
+If you ever notice that a tick has latched on to your skin, do not kill it by crushing it.
 Instead, follow these steps:

 For information about insect repellent, which is recommended to prevent tick bites, read the following text: Protection against insect bites using five questions.